DBGrow/factomd-cache-poc/README.md

 # factomd-cache
-A memory+disk caching layer for the Factomd API.
+A caching layer for the Factom API.
+Improves the performance of querying over and searching through chains on the Factom API using a hybrid memory+disk cache.

-Can store all entries of a chain so they may be queried through and returned later lightning quick!
+The cache polls for new pending entries and stores them in the cache (every 10 seconds by default).

-Will also poll for new pending entries every 10 seconds and store them in the cache.
+Compatible with [Factom.js](https://www.npmjs.com/package/factom) by [Paul Bernier](https://github.com/PaulBernier) for you other NodeJS heads!